Ad-White/my-vehicle-history/README.md

 - `pip3 install -r requirements.txt`

-If you have your own packages that have been installed, then the requirements file needs updated using:
+If you have your own packages that have been installed, then the requirements file needs updating using:

 - `pip3 freeze --local > requirements.txt`